GARDY’S

 Equity and Inclusion Leader and Trainer

-Recently, Mr. Guiteau served as Director of the Master of Science in Diversity, Equity, and Inclusion program and Faculty Chair at Glasgow Caledonian New York College (now IENYC).
+Before his current professional responsibilities, Mr. Guiteau served as Director of the Master of Science in Diversity, Equity, and Inclusion program and Faculty Chair at Glasgow Caledonian New York College (now IENYC).
 Before that, he served as the Director of Equity and Inclusion at Newark Academy in Livingston, NJ, and was the inaugural Director of Social Justice, Inclusion, and Conflict Resolution at Rowan University.

 Gardy is a passionate social advocate who migrated to the United States as a child from Haiti.
-In addition to consulting with various institutions and offering DEIB presentations and workshops, Gardy dedicates a portion of his time to the efforts of the Dyaspora Coordinating Committee, a nonprofit organization that he founded in 2015.
+In addition to consulting with various institutions and offering DEIB presentations and workshops, Gardy volunteers a portion of his time to the efforts of the Dyaspora Coordinating Committee, a nonprofit organization that he founded in 2015.